 Will the system work with my existing radiators or underfloor heating system?

 As the flow temperature from a heat pump is a bit lower than a conventional boiler, it is possible that some of your radiators may need to be slightly increased in size.
 We will tell you if this is the case when we provide you with a quotation for your system.
 If you have underfloor heating it should be fine as this is typically designed for a flow temperature which is lower than radiators.
-Even if you do need a few new radiators, they are not very expensive so you should still get all of your money back well within the RHI period.
-Even when the RHI payments have stopped, you will still benefit from a big reduction in your heating bills.
+Even if you do need a few new radiators, they are not usually very expensive.

 Why should I use Finn Geotherm for my system?

-Established in 2006, we are one of the longest established heat pump companies in the UK.
+Established in 2006, we are one of the longest established heat pump companies in the UK heating, ventilation and air conditioning (HVAC) industry.
 We pride ourselves on being the renewable heating experts – our only business is, and has only ever been, heat pumps so we’re good at what we do!
 We only use equipment that we know is reliable and efficient.
-We also have experience in a huge range of properties of all shapes, sizes and ages for both domestic and commercial use, and have won awards for our installations.
+We also have experience in a huge range of properties of all shapes, sizes and ages for both domestic and commercial use across East Anglia and beyond, and have won numerous awards for our installations.